delperugia/curlev/docs/reference_manual.md

 By default the callback is invoked from a separate thread.
 This prevents the main IO thread to be blocked while processing the callback but add a small extra overhead.
+As all callbacks, it must return quickly.

 If the callback is known to be very fast, it is possible to invoke it directly from the IO thread by changing the default mode using `threaded_callback()` method of the HTTP instance:

 ```cpp
 http->GET( "http://www.httpbin.org/get",